osgi/design/rfps/rfp-0191-Microservice-Architactures.md

 	- E.g. start processing requests when the entire system is ready?
 		- Rather than just the immediately visible remote endpoints
 	- E.g. user publishes remote endpoints as global signals?
-- *NOTE:* Tie OSGi to "reactive" as in "reactive manifesto"
+- **Question:** Tie OSGi to "reactive" as in "reactive manifesto"?
-	- But it's more about async message passing, than the OSGi reactive self-assembly.
+	- Not really: the manifesto it more about async message passing, than OSGi's reactive lifecycle.

 ### OSGi future
 - Adapt RSA to CaaS